fujunswufe/d3/lesson6/lesson6.md

     </html>
     ```
 ####Add colors and labels to bar chart
 1. Color.
 We want to change the black bar chart to other colors, and the shape's color would reflect the corresponding data value.
-So, if the value is bigger, it will show deep blud bar, otherwise, light blue bar.
+So, if the value is bigger, it will show deep color bar, otherwise, light color bar.
     ```Javascript
     svg.selectAll("rect")
         .data(dataset)